Acuminate – With a long-tapered, sharp tip, the sides concave.

 Bur – Fruit or fruit inflorescence with awns or bristles, often barbed, that attaches to and is dispersed by an animal.

-Callosity – A hard, thickened lump on the inner perianth lobes of some species of Rumex.
+Callosity – A hard, thickened lump on the inner perianth lobes of some species of Dock (Rumex).

-Calyx (pl. calyces) – All of the sepals taken together; outermost or lowermost whorl of flower parts; gen green and enclosing remainder of flower in bud; sometimes indistinguishable from corolla.
+Calyx (pl. calyces) – All of the sepals taken together; outermost or lowermost whorl of flower parts; generally green and enclosing remainder of flower in bud; sometimes indistinguishable from corolla.

-Capsule – Dry, gen many-seeded fruit from compound pistil, nearly always dehiscent, irregularly or by pores, slits, or lines of separation.
+Capsule – Dry, generally many-seeded fruit from compound pistil.
+Capsules are nearly always dehiscent, either irregularly or by pores, slits, or lines of separation.

-Cauline – Borne on a stem, not basal (generally of leaves).
+Cauline – Borne on a stem, not basal (generally referring to leaves).

 Ciliate – Having generally straight, prominent hairs on margins.